-Do Christmas Cactus (Thanksgiving, Holiday) flower more than once a year?
-Oh yes they can!
-My Christmas Cactus is blooming again in February & I want to share the conditions it's growing in that got it to bloom again.
+Do Christmas Cactus flower more than once a year?
+My Christmas Cactus is blooming again in February, and I explain how it happened here.

 Christmas Cactus are extremely popular when November and December roll around.
 I happen to like them even when they’re not in bloom and think they make fine houseplants.
 But wait, did you know that they can repeat flower?
 Mine started re-blooming in February, so yes, Christmas Cactus do flower more than once a year.